wso2/docs-ob-toolkit-uk/en/docs/get-started/dynamic-client-registration.md

 9. Click **Save**.

-10. Once you get the message that the API is successfully updated, Add a custom policy.
+10. Once you get the message that the API is successfully updated, add a custom policy.
 Follow the instructions given below according to the API Manager version you are using:

     ??? note "Click here to see how to add a custom policy if you are using API Manager 4.0.0..."